 1890 - 1986

-He was a contributor to the church's primary magazine, The Review and Herald, writing a four-part series of articles on spiritualism in 1953.
-He also wrote an article in 1975 titled "Virtuoso Christianity," in which he compared the experience of living a victorious Christian life to that of a pianist learning to play a challenging piece.
-He was living in Napa, California, at the time of his death at age 96.
+He was an ongoing contributor to The Review and Herald, and The Ministry in the 1950s through the 1970s.
+In 1952, he penned an article, "The First Church Service," for The Ministry, about the lack of reverence in SDA worship services.
+In the following year he wrote a series of articles in the Review and Herald on spiritualism.
+A related article, "Spirits Like Frogs," was printed in The Ministry in 1958.
+He also wrote "Virtuoso Christianity," for the Review and Herald in 1975, in which he compared the experience of living a victorious Christian life to that of a pianist learning to play a challenging piece.
+He was living in Napa, California, at the time of his death on December 24, 1986, at age 96.